Muerte (album)

 Muerte (Spanish word for "Death") is the sixth studio album by hardcore punk/heavy metal band Will Haven.
 It was released in 2018 on Minus Head Records.
 It is the first album in which keyboardist Adrien Contreras plays bass guitar.
 The album was well received by critics.
-Vocalist Grady Avenell has talked about Muerte being the final album by the band, though that has yet to be officially confirmed.
+Vocalist Grady Avenell has talked about Muerte being the final album by the band, though that has been confirmed false with the release of the band's seventh album VII in 2023.